The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

-Paul will have none of it.
-Unlike his other letters, in this one, his
+Paul would have none of it.
+Unlike his other letters, this time, his

-opening salutation is curt, and he immediately chastises the Galatians and launches
+opening salutation was curt, and he immediately chastised the Galatians and launched

-congregation NOT to accept any gospel that deviates from the one he delivered
+to accept any gospel that deviated from the one he previously delivered to them:

 PAUL’S GOSPEL